mgutz/dat/README.md

 That snippet bypasses the prepare/exec roundtrip to the database.

-Keep in mind that prepared statements are only valid for the current sessio, so unless you plan to execute the same query *MANY* times in the same session there is not much benefit in using them over interpolation.
+Keep in mind that prepared statements are only valid for the current session and uless the same query will be executed *MANY* times in the same session there is little benefit in using prepared statements.
-The main benefit of using prepared statements for every query is they provide safety against SQL injection by parameterizing queries.
+One benefit of using prepared statements is they provide safety against SQL injection by parameterizing queries.
 See Interpolation Safety below.